 Instant Pot Kacchi Lamb Dum Biryani.
 Tender morsels of lamb, marinated and cooked with the rice.
 Get the authentic taste of lamb biryani with half the work and no packaged spices!
-This is an easy recipe where the lamb and rice cook together in the Instant Pot or pressure cooker to give you a one-step, authentic lamb biryani that will rival any you’d had at a restaurant.

-I feel confident in telling you that this Instant Pot Kacchi Lamb Dum Biryani, using only fresh ingredients, is restaurant-style and quality.
+I feel confident in telling you that this Instant Pot Kacchi Lamb Biryani, using only fresh ingredients, is restaurant-style and quality.
 Normally this is not a compliment in my eyes, but restaurants actually do a better job of lamb biryani than most of us do at home.